cmosig/sentle/README.md

 ```
 This code downloads data for a 40km by 40km area with one year of both Sentinel-1 and Sentinel-2.
 Clouds and snow are detected and replaced with NaNs.
 Data is also averaged every 7 days.

-Everything is parallized across 10 workers and each worker immediately saves its results to the specified zarr_path.
+Everything is parallelized across 10 workers and each worker immediately saves its results to the specified path to a `zarr_store`.
 This ensures you can download larger-than-memory cubes.

 Explanation:
 - `zarr_path`: Save path.
 - `target_crs`: Specifies the target CRS that all data will be reprojected to.
 - `target_resolution`:  Determines the spatial resolution that all data is reprojected to in the `target_crs`.
 - `bound_*`: Spatial bounds in `target_crs` of the area you want to download.
-Undefined behavior if difference between opposite bounds is not divisable by `target_resolution`.
+Undefined behavior if difference between opposite bounds is not divisible by `target_resolution`.
 - `datetime`: Time range that will be downloaded.
 - `S2_mask_snow`: Whether to compute snow mask for Sentinel-2 data.
 - `S2_cloud_classification`: Whether to perform a cloud classification layer for Sentinel-2 data.